 Table of Contents

-When you click a link to download a file, you may see a dialog asking whether you want to save the file or open it with a specific application, if Firefox cannot handle the file internally.
-The Media type, also called the MIME type or Content type, as configured by the web server, will determine what action Firefox will take.
+When you click on a link to download a file, you may see a dialog asking whether you want to save the file or open it with a specific application, if there is no download action already set for that file type.
+Thethe Media type, also called the MIME type or Content type, as configured by the web server, will determine what action Firefox will take.

-When you tell Firefox to open or save the file and also check the option to "Do this automatically for files like this from now on" (see below), a new Content Type and Action entry for that type of file will appear in the Applications section of the panel in Firefox OptionsPreferencesSettingsPreferences .
+When you tell Firefox to open or save a file and also check the option "Do this automatically for files like this from now on" in the "What should Firefox do with this file?" prompt,If Firefox does not have a set download action for a type of file, Firefox will save the file by default.
+If you select in the Downloads panel right-click context menu for the file, (see below) a new Content Type and Action entry will be added to the panel Applications section of Firefox settings.

 Changing download actions